alissonmbr/react-xml-viewer/README.md

 **Default**: `<div>Invalid XML!</div>`

 ### className (string)
-An optional class name to be applied to the root element **Default**: `''`
+An optional class name to be applied to the root element.\
+**Default**: `''`

 ### collapsible (boolean)